gunony/ML_Book_Valuations/README.md

 ### Files Descriptions <a name="files"></a>

- * books.csv :
+Books_Final.csv :
-        "bookID" A unique identification number for each book.
+- "bookID" A unique identification number for each book.
-        "title" The name under which the book was published.
+- "title" The name under which the book was published.
-        "authors" The names of the authors of the book.
-Multiple authors are delimited by “/”.
+- "authors" The unique name of an author
-        "average_rating" The average rating of the book received in total.
+- "average_rating" The average rating of the book received in total
-        "isbn" Another unique number to identify the book, known as the International Standard Book Number.
-        "isbn13" A 13-digit ISBN to identify the book, instead of the standard 11-digit ISBN.
-        "language_code" Indicates the primary language of the book.
-For instance, “eng” is standard for English.
-        "num_pages" The number of pages the book contains.
-        "ratings_count" The total number of ratings the book received.
-        "text_reviews_count" The total number of written text reviews the book received.
-        "publication_date" The date the book was published "publisher" The name of the book publisher.

- * Books_Final.csv :
-       "bookID" A unique identification number for each book.
-       "title" The name under which the book was published.
-       "authors" The unique name of an author "average_rating" The average rating of the book received in total "isbn" Another unique number to identify the book, known as the International Standard Book Number.
+- "isbn" Another unique number to identify the book, known as the International Standard Book Number.
-       "isbn13" A 13-digit ISBN to identify the book, instead of the standard 11-digit ISBN.
+- "isbn13" A 13-digit ISBN to identify the book, instead of the standard 11-digit ISBN.
        "language_code" Indicates the primary language of the book.
 For instance, “eng” is standard for English."isbn" "num_pages" The number of pages the book contains.
        "ratings_count" The total number of ratings the book received